tiprankstipranks

 Loss Reserves

 Our results may be affected because actual insured or reinsured losses differ from our loss reserves.
-Significant periods of time often elapse between the occurrence of an insured or reinsured loss, the reporting of the loss to us and our payment of that loss.
+Significant periods of time often elapse between the occurrence of an insured or reinsured loss, the reporting of the loss to us, and our payment of that loss.
 To recognize liabilities for unpaid losses, we establish reserves as balance sheet liabilities representing estimates of amounts needed to pay reported and unreported losses and the related loss adjustment expenses.
 The process of estimating loss reserves is a difficult and complex exercise involving analytical models with many variables and subjective judgments.
-This process may also become more difficult if we experience a period of rising inflation, as has been the case since early 2021.
+This process may also become more difficult if we experience a period of rising inflation, as we experienced in recent years.
 As part of the reserving process, we review historical data and consider the impact of various factors, such as: - trends in claim frequency and severity;- changes in operations;- changes to mix of business, terms and conditions, limits and layers;- emerging economic and social trends;- trends in insurance rates;- inflation or deflation; and - changes in the regulatory and litigation environments.
 This process assumes that past experience, adjusted for the effects of current developments and anticipated trends, is an appropriate basis for predicting future events.
 There is no precise method, however, for evaluating the impact of any specific factor on the adequacy of reserves, and actual results will differ from original estimates.
 As part of the reserving process, we regularly review our loss reserves and make adjustments as necessary.
 Future increases in loss reserves for our underwriting operations will, and for our programs services operations may, result in additional charges to earnings, which may be material.
 In addition, as discussed above, we use analytical models to assist our decision making in loss reserving, and actual results may differ materially from the model outputs and related analyses.
-There is generally greater uncertainty in estimating reserves for long-tail coverages, such as general liability, professional liability and workers' compensation, as they require a longer period of time for claims to be reported and settled.
+There is generally greater uncertainty in estimating reserves for long-tail coverages, such as general liability, professional liability, and workers' compensation, as they require a longer period of time for claims to be reported and settled.
 The impact of changes in economic and social inflation and medical costs are also more pronounced for long-tail coverages due to the longer settlement period.
-In addition, reinsurance reserves are subject to greater uncertainty than insurance reserves primarily because a reinsurer relies on (i) the original underwriting decisions and claims decisions made by ceding companies and (ii)information and data from ceding companies.
+In addition, reinsurance reserves are subject to greater uncertainty than insurance reserves primarily because a reinsurer relies on the original underwriting decisions and claims decisions made by ceding companies and information and data from ceding companies.
 As a result, we are subject to the risk that our ceding companies may not have adequately evaluated the risks reinsured by us and the premiums ceded may not adequately compensate us for the risks we assume.
 In addition, reinsurance reserves may be less reliable than insurance reserves because there is generally a longer lapse of time from the occurrence of the event to the reporting of the loss or benefit to the reinsurer and ultimate resolution or settlement of the loss.
+While we sold the renewal rights for business written by the Markel Insurance Global Reinsurance division in 2025 and the division entered into run-off, we expect reinsurance premiums to continue earning over the next two to three years and loss reserves are expected to take several additional years to run off.
 Reserves for contracts for which we are not the primary insurer, and participate only in excess layers of loss, are also subject to greater uncertainty than insurance reserves for contracts for which we are the primary insurer for many of the same reasons as reinsurance reserves.
 Changes in the assumptions and estimates used in establishing reserves for our life and annuity reinsurance book could result in material increases in our estimated loss reserves for such business.
 Our run-off life and annuity reinsurance book exposes us to mortality risk, which is the risk that the level of death claims may differ from that which we assumed in establishing the reserves for our life and annuity reinsurance contracts.
 Some of our life and annuity reinsurance contracts expose us to longevity risk, which is the risk that an insured person will live longer than expected when the reserves were established, or morbidity risk, which is the risk that an insured person will become critically ill or disabled.
 Our reserving process for the life and annuity reinsurance book is designed with the objective of establishing appropriate reserves for the risks we assumed.
-Among other things, this process relies heavily on analysis of mortality, longevity and morbidity trends, lapse rates, interest rates and expenses.
-As of December 31, 2023, our reserves for life and annuity benefits totaled $649.1 million.
+Among other things, this process relies heavily on analysis of mortality, longevity, and morbidity trends, lapse rates, interest rates, and expenses.
+As of December 31, 2025, our reserves for life and annuity benefits totaled $581.6 million.
 We expect mortality, morbidity, longevity, and lapse experience to fluctuate somewhat from period to period, but believe they should remain reasonably predictable over a period of many years.
-Mortality, longevity, morbidity or lapse experience that is less favorable than the mortality, longevity, morbidity or lapse rates that we used in establishing the reserves for a reinsurance agreement will negatively affect our net income because the reserves we originally set for the risks we assumed may not be sufficient to cover the future claims and expense payments.
+Mortality, longevity, morbidity, or lapse experience that is less favorable than the mortality, longevity, morbidity, or lapse rates that we used in establishing the reserves for a reinsurance agreement will negatively affect our net income because the reserves we originally set for the risks we assumed may not be sufficient to cover the future claims and expense payments.
 Furthermore, even if the total benefits paid over the life of the contract do not exceed the expected amount, unexpected increases in the incidence of deaths or illness can result in changes to our assumptions in a given reporting period, adversely affecting our net income in any particular reporting period.
 If there are adverse changes to any of the above factors, a charge to earnings may be recorded, which may have a material adverse effect on our results of operations and financial condition.

 Legal & Regulatory